ISasiain/Methylation_beta_correction/README.md

 ```bash
 ```

+> A detailed explanation of the usage of all the scripts, also the ones not included in this section, is available in the code documentation.

 ## EXPERIMENTAL PROCEDURE

 ### I. General performance analysis: Analysing the effect of the coverage correction in the 5000 most variable CpGs in BRCA